mcustiel/php-simple-request/README.md

 php-simple-request will automatically convert the value received in the fields person1 and person2 from the request into the type PersonRequest.

-**Note:** If a property has the ParseAs annotation and also validations and filters, php-simple-request will ignore them and the validation and filtering will be done using the annotations from the target class.
+**Note:** If a property has the ParseAs annotation and also validations and filters, php-simple-request will first execute parseAs and then filters and validations as usual.

 #### File caching: